-This chocolate cookie recipe gives you about 24 chocolate cookies when you use a large cookie scoop like I do.
+This chocolate cookie recipe gives you about 24 chocolate cookies when you use a large cookie scoop as I do.
 If you chose to go with a much smaller cookie scoop this recipe will yield around 3 1/5 dozen.

 So that’s the route to go if you are feeding a crowd or if you just enjoy smaller cookies.
-Either way if you have the ingredients, a cookie scoop, and a baking sheet you are all set to bake these cookies from scratch.
+Either way, if you have the ingredients, a cookie scoop, and a baking sheet you are all set to bake these cookies from scratch.

 Here’s The Ingredients You’ll Need: